-The blue flax flower, Linum lewisii, is a wildflower native to California, but can be grown with a 70% success rate in other parts of the U.S. The cup shaped, perennial flax flower begins blooming in May and will continue through September, producing abundant flowers that last only a day.
-Flax may reach two feet or more at maturity.
+The blue flax flower, Linum lewisii, is a wildflower native to California but can be grown with a 70 percent success rate in other parts of the United States.
+The cup-shaped annual, sometimes perennial, flax flower begins blooming in May and will continue through September, producing abundant flowers that last only a day.
+Flax may reach 2 feet (1 m.) or more at maturity.

 How to Grow Flax

 Soil for planting flax should be poor and barren.
-Sand, clay and rocky soil all contribute to best growth of this plant.
-Soil that is too rich or organic may cause the plant to flop or die altogether as it is overtaken by other plantings that like organic soil.
+Sand, clay, and rocky soil all contribute to the best growth of this plant.
+Soil that is too rich or organic may cause the plant to flop or die altogether as it is overtaken by other plantings that like rich, organic soil.

 Watering the growing flax plant is usually not necessary, as the plant prefers dry soil.